cmayer/MitoGeneExtractor/README.md

 minutes using a single CPU core.
 Therefore, this approach can be used for projects of any size.
 Exonerate can align amino acid sequences to much longer nucleotide sequences.
 For this reason, MitoGeneExtractor can also mine sequences from assemblies or from long read libraries.
-It can even be used to extract genes of interest from whole mitochondrial or ... genomes.
+It can even be used to extract genes of interest from whole mitochondrial or nuclear genome/transcriptome assemblies.

 Input file formats:
 - The amino acid reference must be provided in a fasta file.